koompi/koompi.org/content/basic/Flies and  Folders/flie-folder.en.md

 ```
  grep -R 'Strings'
 ```
-Searching and displaying the total number of times that the string appear in FileName.
+Searching and displaying the total number of times that the string appears in FileName.
 ```
  grep -c 'Strings' FileName
 ```
-Seaching by paths:
+Searching by paths:
 ```
  grep 'Strings' path/path/path
 ```

 ## Mount Filesystem
-You can mount filesystem with the syntax below:
+You can mount the filesystem with the syntax below:
 ```
  mount /dev/[device] [path]
 ```